 The best sushi in the city is now available for takeout.
 From Thursday through Saturday, this spot by Pike Place Market is serving $100 omakase boxes that you can preorder and pick up.
 In each box, you’ll find 10 pieces of nigiri, nine pieces of sashimi, tamago, rice, and a small portion of their incredible miso black cod.

 Maneki is the oldest Japanese restaurant in the city, and if you don’t have a reservation, it’s almost impossible to get in before 9:30pm.
 But now they have online ordering for pickup, so if you still end up eating at 9:30pm, it’s your fault and nobody else’s.
-This spot in the International District serves some of the best nigiri and spicy tuna in town - make sure to add on an order of gyoza or takoyaki for the full Maneki experience.
+This spot in the International District serves some of the best sushi in town, even though they’re only selling maki rolls.
+Make sure to add on an order of gyoza for the full Maneki experience - they’re some of the best dumplings in town.

 Toyoda Sushi in Lake City is a great spot on the north end if you like wasabi, generously-portioned nigiri, and delicious deep-fried spicy tuna rolls.
 They’re offering takeout and in-house delivery from 5-8pm on Wednesday-Sunday, and you can text them at 206-383-8182 around 24 hours in advance to place an order.
 For more information, check out their Instagram page.